GilbertQ/TidyData/README.md

 This is the submission for the project from Getting and Cleaning Data course.

-THe instructions for the analysis of the Human Activity Recognition dataset are:
+The details of the performed tasks are:

-Dataset:
+The dataset:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The files in this repository are: